Photo: Jay Mather.

 So how does the Land Trust conserve nature’s stage?
 We protect large, intact, natural landscapes with high levels of geodiversity where we can also maintain and restore ecological connectivity.
 Our work on Whychus Creek is a great example.
 During the last two decades we have protected more than 3,000 acres on the creek, creating the connected habitat that plants and animals need today and will continue to need in the face of climate change.
 These protected areas, particularly at Whychus Canyon Preserve, include diverse rock, stream, and soil features that support diverse, high quality habitat for a variety of species.
 As the climate continues to change, the conserved, connected stage along Whychus Creek will offer refuges and set plants and animals up for success even as the climate warms.

 • Help make our natural systems strong: The other way the Land Trust can help our lands adapt to climate change is by helping strengthen the natural systems at work on our protected lands.
 We want to ensure that our protected lands are as rich as possible with different kinds of habitats and species because rich lands can respond to disturbance (like climate change) more effectively.
 They simply have a more defenses against a changing climate.
 We can encourage this richness or biodiversity by effectively managing our lands.
 This includes restoring functioning natural systems like our creeks, wetlands, and wet meadows, bringing native plants and trees back, and ensuring forest stand diversity.
 The good news is that the Land Trust is already doing this work!
 We have been working for more than 20 years to ensure our protected lands are healthy and rich through careful stewardship and management.
-See how we helped make Camp Polk Meadow Preserve stronger with this cool visual!
+See how we helped make Camp Polk Meadow Preserve stronger with this cool visual, and learn more about how forest restoration can help with carbon storage at the Metolius Preserve.
 You too can help make our natural systems stronger by participating in Land Trust volunteer work parties or by simply becoming a Land Trust supporter.

 Learn more: